 At the Bioethics Table with Implantable Technologies will bring together philosophers, sociologists, policy experts, artists, and clinical practitioners to a long table for an enriching discussion, and we may even have edible implants.

-Stay tuned for the updated speaker list!
+Stay tuned for the new date and an updated speaker list!

 About Salons